jawadshuaib/stock-valuation/README.md

 ### 3. **Present Value Calculation**

-The `PresentValueCalculator` class computes the present value of future earnings using the discount rate, enabling precise valuation.
+The `PresentValueCalculator` class computes the present value of future earnings or free cash flows using the discount rate, enabling precise valuation.

 ### 4. **Intrinsic Value Calculation**

 The `IntrinsicValueCalculator` class combines:

-- Year-by-year projections of EPS and growth.
+- Year-by-year projections of EPS, FCF, and growth.
 - The terminal value of the company after the projection period.
 - A margin of safety to account for uncertainties.